-Many prospective students only consider tuition when they research the country's best community colleges.
+Many prospective students only consider tuition when they research the country's best community colleges and trade schools.
 Tuition is, in fact, just a fraction of the total cost of college.
 To understand total cost of attendance, you must include institutional fees, room and board, supplies, and textbooks.
 Luckily the U.S. Department of Education (ED) includes these expenses in its net price reports to give prospective students transparency.

 Students should think beyond price.
 Graduation rates remain a telltale sign of a college's quality and commitment to student success.
 Students must finish their degrees to fully benefit from their education.
 Transfer percentages remain critical because they indicate how many graduates left to pursue a bachelor's degree at another institution.

 Pursuing a college education stands out as one of the most pivotal and costly decisions of your life.
 The NCES shows that tuition costs for two-year institutions has increased minimally over the past couple of years.

 Variability in cost is just one factor that influences the return-on-investment (ROI) for prospective college students.
 Our team at Best Colleges has put together a definitive list of the top 50 public two-year colleges with the highest graduation rates and transfer rates.

 North Carolina's SCC offers dozens of online programs that teach in-demand, job-ready skills related to a variety of practical and high-growth fields.
 Study paths lead to diplomas, certificates, and two-year associate degrees.

 Beyond many specialized forms of business-focused career training, SCC also offers a collection of online early childhood education and information technology programs.
 Students can earn marketable credentials in a single academic year while paying affordable tuition rates.

 In terms of student outcomes, SCC has distinguished itself in multiple critical areas.
 Learner achievement rates exceed nationwide excellence standards in mathematics and English, and the school's curriculum completion rates beat established baselines by more than 50%.